OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Random forest

 Random forest is a bagging ensemble technique that combines multiple decision trees.
-The idea behind bagging is to reduce the likelihood of overfitting, by using weak classifiers, but combining multiple diverse weak classifiers into a strong classifier.
+The idea behind bagging is to reduce the likelihood of overfitting, by using weak classifiers, and combining them into a strong classifier.
 Random forest accomplishes this by training multiple decision trees but only using a subset of the variables in each tree and the subset of variables differ between trees.
 Our packages uses the sklearn implementation of Random Forest in Python. \index{random forest} \index{python} \index{sklearn}

 Table: (\#tab:randomForestParameters) Hyper-parameters for random forests.